 Eccentric-Focused Lateral Raise (Advanced)

-If lateral raises aggravate your shoulders (some people with existing impingement issues find them uncomfortable), here are two alternatives:
+If lateral raises aggravate your shoulders (some lifters with existing impingement issues find them uncomfortable), here are two alternatives that load the shoulder without the same painful arc:

 Frequently Asked Questions